delectable-apps/delectable/README.md

 The spirit of WAGMI, now in your Flutter app.

-Delectable is platform for managing and distributing rewards to users for completing challenges/bounties within your app.
+Delectable is a platform for managing and distributing rewards to users for completing challenges/bounties within your app.

 ## Features